 Name Country of Citizenship Position Held with The Bank Year Term Expires Director Since Age

 CLASS A

 Esteban Alejandro Acerbo

 Director

-Banco de la Nación Argentina, Argentina Argentina Director 2014 2010 49
+Banco de la Nación Argentina, Argentina Argentina Director 2014 2010 50

 Manuel Sánchez González

-Deputy Governor
+Deputy Governor 2011 2011

-Banco de Mexico, Mexico Mexico Director 2014 2011 60
+Banco de Mexico, Mexico Mexico Director 2014 2011 61

-João Carlos Nobrega Pecego
+João Carlos Nobrega Pecego D '1 D: 4 2012 2010 40

-Regional General Manager - Head of Latin America Banco do
+Regional General Manager - Head of Latin America Brazil Director 2013 2010 48

-Brasil, Brazil Brazil Director 2013 2010 47
+Banco do Brasil, Brazil

 CLASS E

 Mario Covo

 Chief Executive Officer

 Finaccess International, Inc., U.S.A.
 U.S.A.
-Director 2014 1999 53
+Director 2014 1999 54

-Herminio Blanco
+Herminio Blanco U.S.A.
+Director 2014 1999 54

 Chief Executive Officer

-Soluciones Estratégicas Consultoría, Mexico Mexico Director 2013 2004 60
+Soluciones Estratégicas Consultoría, Mexico Mexico Director 2013 2004 61

-Maria da Graça França
+Maria da Graça França Menteo Bircotor 2015 2001 01

-Brazil Brazil Director 2013 2004 62
+Brazil Brazil Director 2013 2004 63

 William D. Hayes

 President

-Whaleco, Inc U.S.A.
-Director 2013 2004 67
+Whaleco, Inc., U.S.A.
+U.S.A.
+Director 2013 2004 68

 Guillermo Güémez García

-Mexico Mexico Director 2012 1997 70
+Mexico Mexico Director 2015 1997 71

 ALL CLASSES OF COMMON STOCK ()

 Gonzalo Menéndez Duque

-Director en u Chairman of the 2012 4000
+Director Chairman of the

-Banco de Chile, Chile Chile Board 2012 1990 62
+Banco de Chile, Chile Chile Board 2015 1990 63

 Jaime Rivera

-Chief Executive Officer G 1 D : .
-2012 2004 50
+Chief Executive Officer

-Bladex, Panama Guatemala Director 2012 2004 58
+Bladex, Panama Guatemala Director 2015 2004 58

-(\) Denotes class(es) of common stock of the Bank that elect the directors listed.
+^() Denotes class(es) of common stock of the Bank that elect the directors listed.

-Esteban Alejandro Acerbo has served as Director of Banco de la Nación Argentina since 2006 and President of Nación Leasing since 2006.
+Esteban Alejandro Acerbo has served as Director of our Board since 2010.
+Mr. Acerbo has served as Director of Banco de la Nación Argentina and President of Nación Leasing since 2006.
+Mr. Acerbo has also served as main advisor of the Administrative Council on behalf of the partners and members of Garantizar - Sociedad de Garantías Recíprocas.
+He is President of Nación Reaseguros S.A., Compañía de Reaseguros.
 Mr. Acerbo is President of the following Commissions of Banco de la Nación Argentina: Commercial and Individual Banking since 2010 and from 2006 until 2008, Risk and Collection from 2008 to 2010 and Planning and Control from 2009 until 2010.
 He also has served as Vice President of the International Relations and Foreign Trade Commission of Banco de la Nación Argentina since 2008 and was Vice President of the Finance and Credit Policy Commission from 2006 to 2008.
 Mr. Acerbo was an Associate of the Treasury Division of the Ministry of Economy of Argentina in 2005, Advisor and associate in accounting, taxes and finance to the Chamber of Commerce, Industry and Production from 1991 to 2001.
-Prior to that, Mr. Acerbo was Principal of Estudio Acerbo y Asociados from 1989 to 2005, Principal of the Development Commission of the Production Office of the Daireaux Municipality, Argentina from 2001 to 2004 and associate in tax policy for the creation of industrial parks in different districts of the Buenos Aires Province in Argentina from 1999 to 2001.
+Prior to that, Mr. Acerbo was Principal of Estudio Acerbo y Asociados from 1989 to 2005, member of the Development Commission of the Production Office of the Daireaux Municipality, Argentina from 2001 to 2004 and associate in tax policy for the creation of industrial parks in different districts of the Buenos Aires Province in Argentina from 1999 to 2001.
+Mr. Acerbo's professional experience in the fields of tax, accounting and finance qualify him to serve on the Board.